 Frequently Asked Questions

-How are Pilates and yoga different?
+How are Pilates and Yoga different?

-There is sometimes confusion as to the difference between Pilates and yoga.
+There is sometimes confusion as to the difference between Pilates and Yoga.
 After all, they are both low-impact disciplines and a great way to move your body.
 While there are some similarities between these two training styles, they each have unique qualities.
 Yoga can be athletic, but is usually a meditative and spiritual practice that focuses on unifying the body and mind and increasing relaxation.
 It also often has a greater focus on stretching and flexibility.

 Pilates traditionally has a greater emphasis on rehabilitation.
 It can be a safer option to get started with than yoga for those who are recently injured.
 It also has more of a focus on building core strength and contains a series of controlled and sustained exercises that concentrate on form over reps.

-I am very focused on functional fitness and see core stability as essential for everyday life.
+I am very focused on the concept of functional fitness and see core stability as essential for everyday life.
 Quite a lot of stability happens at a subconscious level BUT we can learn to improve stability throughout the body with conscious control.
 We need functional stability in everyday life in order to go about our lives, pain free.
 I believe working on stability and strength consciously in a Pilates environment will help you to perform everyday tasks and activities with more stability and control.
 This is especially relevant following an injury or for those with sedentary lifestyles and jobs.

 How big are the group classes?